 In “How to Turn Around Nearly Anything” on the Harvard Review blog, Rosabeth Moss Kanter offers several suggestions on how to manage a turnaround related to working with your team.
 Among her recommendations:

 Moss Kanter advises that you face the facts squarely and don’t hold back or gloss over inconvenient ones, especially if you are engaging your team to help you in the decision making.
 Acknowledge the full extent of the problem and encourage open dialogue so that everyone involved can determine how they can contribute to resolving the issue.

 Find a Meaningful Unifying Purpose

 When a business loses sight of its purpose, it can become fragmented.
-In order to successfully turn around a bad situation, you need to have a common vision of success – for example, to be the number one provider of massage for a particular demographic in your area – and make sure that everyone on your team is on board.
+To successfully turn around a bad situation, you need to have a common vision of success – for example, to be the number one provider of massage for a particular demographic in your area – and make sure that everyone on your team is on board.

 Give Voice to People who haven’t been Heard

 Encourage everyone to speak up and share their ideas.
 People on your team who might normally not speak up may have highly creative ideas or a different take on approaching the challenge.
-Also don’t only look for the big ideas, think small, too.
+Also, don’t only look for big ideas.
+Think small, too.
 Turnarounds don’t only depend on big strategies and systems, which generally take time to implement, Ross Kanter points out.
-There are a lot of small wins along the way to setting your business back on course.
+There are a lot of small wins along the way to set your business back on course.